stdlib-js/stdlib/tools/make/lib/scaffold/README.md

 #### scaffold

 Scaffold required files for a new or existing package.
-The package directory has to exist and must contain at least the package's `README.md` file for the command to work.
+The command will create highly customized files when the package directory already contains at least the `README.md` file; otherwise, the command will create a default `README.md` and scaffold the remaining files using placeholder values.

 <!-- run-disable -->